jdechow5/mr-robogers-neighborhood/README.md

 Code: createArray(3);
 Expected Output: [0,1,2,3]

+Describe: splitArray()

+Test: "It should take input and turn it into an array of it's digits and then return the array"
+Code: splitArray(11);
+Expected Output: [1, 1]

 ## License

 _Contact Justin Dechow at justin.dechow@gmail.com with any issues or concerns about this code_